 The patterns in the images represent frequency structure in the data not noticeable in the time-domain data.
 The heatmap here indicates the density in the frequency distribution over time.
 In this case, you can already see possible striations at roughly 15 second intervals as well!

-We then use traditional machine vision techniques (discussed in a previous blog entry) to digest this data and add the features into the classifier.
+We then use traditional machine vision techniques to digest this data and add the features into the classifier.

 Finally, aside from time- and frequency-domain, there is also hybrid time-frequency domain methods that can be exploited.
 The benefits of such method is that we can remove any notion of windowing.